ArnavKusurkar/Network-Intrusion-Detection-System/README.md

 # Network Intrusion Detection System (NIDS)

+# Ethical Considerations #
+PLEASE USE THIS FOR ETHICAL REASONS ONLY.
+If used for any kind of malpractices, the author cannot be held responsible.
+This tool is intended solely for educational purposes and authorized testing on networks you own or have explicit permission to monitor.
+Unauthorized use of network monitoring tools is illegal and unethical.
+Always ensure you are compliant with all applicable laws and guidelines.

 ## Overview
 This project is a custom Network Intrusion Detection System (NIDS) built in Python using Scapy and Flask.
 It monitors network traffic in real-time, detects suspicious activities, and provides alerts via a web dashboard.